Cheryl Cordingley, Information Studies

 SAA/ARL Mosaic Scholar

-Carolina Meneses is a first year MLIS student specializing in archival studies.
+Carolina Meneses is a first-year MLIS student specializing in archival studies.
 She is interested in management, access, and preservation of ephemeral cultural heritage, such as dance, performance, and fashion.
-This past summer, Carolina was selected as the first Dance/USA Archiving Fellow and worked in ULCA Library Special Collections and with Los Angeles-based Lula Washington Dance Theatre.
+This past summer, Carolina was selected as the first Dance/USA Archiving Fellow and worked in UCLA Library Special Collections and with Los Angeles-based Lula Washington Dance Theatre.
 She was also selected as a 2018-2019 ARL/SAA Mosaic Fellow.

 Amy Zhou, Masters of Urban & Regional Planning Candidate